-If you are infected with HIV, this test may be done before you start taking antiviral medication.
-It can help your doctor figure out the best treatment to use.
-This is beneficial because drug-resistant HIV strains continue to evolve.
+If you are infected with HIV, this test may be done before you start taking antiviral medicine.
+It can help your healthcare provider figure out the best treatment to use.
+This helps because drug-resistant HIV strains continue to change.

-You may need this test if your doctor suspects that the amount of HIV in your body is steadily increasing.
+You may need this test if your healthcare provider suspects that the amount of HIV in your body is steadily increasing.
 This could happen even though you're taking antiviral medicines if you have a type of HIV that's resistant to treatment.

 You may also have this test before starting HIV treatment.
 You might also be given this test if you are pregnant and need HIV medicines.

 Your healthcare provider may also do HIV phenotype resistance testing.
 But it takes longer to get the results for this test and the cost is higher.
 Also resistance measurements have not been set for all HIV medicines.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 Test results include a combination of numbers and letters—for instance, K103N.
 Not all mutations of HIV resist drug treatment, but some are commonly found in HIV.

 To get the best test results, you typically need to have at least 1,000 copies of the virus per milliliter of blood.
 The test may not be useful if you don't have enough copies of the virus in your blood.

 This test may not find mutations that infect less than 20% of the virus population.